Massolari/input-autocomplete/README.md

 ```
 (Where *vm* is your Vue instance, if you are inside Vue replace it with *this*)

-### SelectId and SelectDesc Method
+### SelectId and SelectDesc Methods

 If you want the autocomplete to set an item in a list as selected you want to use the ```selectId(id)``` or ```selectDesc(desc)``` methods.

 Using the ```selectId(id)``` method you just need to pass the item's *id* and it'll select the item and trigger all the events.
 The ```selectDesc(desc)``` method works the same way, obviously, you need to pass the *desc* and it'll search the item in the list and selected it.

-**Attention: If there are more than one item with the specified *id* or *desc* the method will throw an error on the console and not select anything**
+**Attention: If there are more than one item with the specified *id* or *desc* the method will throw an error on the console and won't select anything**

 The usage is similar to the *reset* method.
 Example: